Alex Vermeulen: SOH-States of Humanity

 Since 1996 Alex Vermeulen has been developing ‘States of Humanity” and started working under the name SOH Alex Vermeulen.
 SOH is a total-concept art project which consists of distinct parts.
 SOH focuses on themes regarding the counterpoints where the individual meets society: religion, violence, individualism, reflectivity, spirituality, contemplation, perceptivity and sexuality.
 SOH Alex Vermeulen uses films, photographs, sculptures, installations, music and interdisciplinary collaborations to represent the essence of our current ‘zeitgeist’.
 He questions the mechanisms fundamental to its existence, future direction, and our current dilemmas.

-SOH is a comprehensive work of art to which every participant makes a subjective contribution from their personal point of view and discipline.
+SOH is a work of art to which every participant makes a subjective contribution from their personal point of view and discipline.
 The various facets of the project come about because of this Gesamtkunstwerk.

 So far, in collaboration with, among others, architect Greg Lynn, filmmaker Lodge Kerrigan, composer David Shea, performer Kate Strong, author Robert Greene etc. 31 SOH projects have been produced such as books, installations, exhibitions, sculptures in the public space, an Opera, iBooks, video clips, a feature film, etc.